 The core product: you receive FreeStyle Libre sensors on a monthly subscription, along with access to the Levels app.
 The app processes your glucose data in real time and overlays it with your food logs, exercise, sleep, and stress data to generate a holistic picture of your metabolic health.

 What makes Levels different from simply buying a CGM and downloading the manufacturer's app is the metabolic scoring system and the quality of the insights layer.
-Levels has invested heavily in making CGM data interpretable for non-clinical users — the app tells you not just what your glucose is doing, but what it means and what to do about it.
+Levels has invested heavily in making CGM data interpretable for non-clinical users — the app contextualizes what your glucose is doing — presenting patterns, trends, and correlations that go beyond the raw numbers.

 Levels is designed for people without insulin-dependent diabetes.
 If you use insulin, you need a prescription CGM like the Dexcom G7 or FreeStyle Libre 3, not a wellness platform like Levels.